moa-mnsr/100-days-of-code/log.md

 ### Note on 25 Jan 2021:

 This project has morphed/moved, since logging work has basically become the purpose of the twitter account that I created to start this challenge!

-Find me there instead: https://twitter.com/moa_mnsr
+Find me there instead!
+https://twitter.com/moa_mnsr

 ### Day 9: November 30, Monday